gephi/gephi-plugins/README.md

 This plugin is able to do the things below:
 - Designed to handle millions of nodes and billions of edges.
 - Focus is on the analysis of the topology/structure of huge undirected graphs, read from a file.
+- Particular focus on distance-related functions for computing the exact and approximate distance distribution and the following distance-based network metrics the diameter, center, radius, periphery and eccentricity.

 ## Get started